December 16, 2013 | Posted by Michael "Aquadoc" Campana

 Leave a Comment

 Hope there are not too many paraskevidekatriaphobes out there – people who fear Friday the 13th.
-We had three in 2012 and will have two in 2013.
-December 2013 is up next.
+We had three in 2012 and two in 2013.
+September 2013 was the first.

 Leave a Comment